unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 ## Publication Boundary

-The Publisher has authorized local post-tree drafts and browser previews for this series and has pushed the prior installments.
-The current Part 5 task does not authorize commits, pushes, deployment, or remote publication of the new installment.
+The Publisher has authorized local post-tree drafts and browser previews for this series and has handled publication of prior installments.
+The current Part 6 task does not authorize commits, pushes, deployment, or remote publication of the new installment.

 Keep research and review packets under `docs/publication/`.
-Parts 1 through 5, Hands-On 2A through 5A, and the landing page are in the Jekyll source tree; their exact paths are in the linked packets.
+Parts 1 through 6, Hands-On 2A through 5A, and the landing page are in the Jekyll source tree; their exact paths are in the linked packets.
 Do not restart the watched local Jekyll server merely to make a source edit visible.
 Do not create alternate build destinations inside the repository.
 Commit, push, deployment, and remote publication remain separate decisions.

 Before describing any tool as current, tested, deployed, automatic, or reliable, verify that claim against its present source, documentation, tests, workflow configuration, and retained operational evidence.
 The repository contains older utilities, backups, derived output, runtime files, and documentation that may no longer describe the active path.